ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Camera.rst

 |                                      | possible to query for supported      |
 |                                      | image and video capture settings     |
 |                                      | such as resolution, frame rate, and  |
+.. _sdk_qtmultimedia_camera_LoadingStatus                         The camera device loading as a-prop:
 |                                      | codecs.                              |
 +--------------------------------------+--------------------------------------+
 | LoadingStatus                        | The camera device loading as a       |
 |                                      | result of state transition from      |
 |                                      | Camera.UnloadedState to              |
 |                                      | Camera.LoadedState or                |
+.. _sdk_qtmultimedia_camera_UnloadingStatus                       The camera device is unloading as a-prop:
 |                                      | Camera.ActiveState.                  |
 +--------------------------------------+--------------------------------------+
 | UnloadingStatus                      | The camera device is unloading as a  |
 |                                      | result of state transition from      |
 |                                      | Camera.LoadedState or                |
 |                                      | Camera.ActiveState to                |
+.. _sdk_qtmultimedia_camera_UnloadedStatus                        The initial camera status, with-prop:
 |                                      | Camera.UnloadedState.                |
 +--------------------------------------+--------------------------------------+
 | UnloadedStatus                       | The initial camera status, with      |
 |                                      | camera not loaded.
 The camera        |
 |                                      | capabilities including supported     |
+.. _sdk_qtmultimedia_camera_UnavailableStatus                     The camera or camera backend is not-prop:
 |                                      | capture settings may be unknown.     |
 +--------------------------------------+--------------------------------------+
 | UnavailableStatus                    | The camera or camera backend is not  |